-The proposed East Downtown Metropolitan Redevelopment Area includes the main commercial corridors along Central Avenue NE and Dr. Martin Luther King Jr. Ave NE, just east of the Downtown Albuquerque central business district.
-Given the location of the East Downtown Area, its economic success and vitality is important to the greater downtown community and the City of Albuquerque as a whole.
+The proposed East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area ("Proposed Area" or "Area") is located just east of the Downtown Albuquerque central business district and includes the main commercial and transit corridors of: Central Avenue NE, Dr. Martin Luther King Jr. Avenue NE and Broadway Boulevard.
+Given the location of the Proposed Area, its economic success and vitality is important to the greater downtown community and the City of Albuquerque as a whole.

-The designation of this geographic area as a Metropolitan Redevelopment Area will allow a Metropolitan Redevelopment Plan to be created.
-The creation and adoption by the Albuquerque City Council, of both the Metropolitan Redevelopment Area and subsequent Plan will allow the Metropolitan Redevelopment Agency to undertake activities designed to revitalize the area through multiple initiatives, including, but not limited to:
+The designation of this geographic area as a Metropolitan Redevelopment Area ("MR Area") will allow a Metropolitan Redevelopment Plan ("MR Plan") to be created.
+The creation and adoption by the Albuquerque City Council, of both the Metropolitan Redevelopment Area and subsequent MR Plan will allow the Metropolitan Redevelopment Agency ("MRA") to undertake activities designed to revitalize the Area through multiple initiatives, including, but not limited to:

-- Providing financial incentives for private development; - Removal of barriers to private investment; - Providing public investment in infrastructure projects; - Making improvements to public rights-of-way; and - Creating public-private partnerships for anchor projects.
+- Providing financial incentives for private development; - Removing barriers to private investment; - Providing public investment in infrastructure projects; - Making improvements to public rights-of-way; and - Creating public-private partnerships for anchor projects.

-The MRA is governed by the State's Metropolitan Redevelopment Code, Section 3-60A-1 thru 3-60A-48 (MR Code).
+The Metropolitan Redevelopment Agency is governed by the State's Metropolitan Redevelopment Code, Section 3-60A-1 thru 3-60A-48 ("MR Code").
 The MR Code has specific guidelines that must be followed in order for properties to be eligible for MRA funded improvements.
 The MR Code does not grant local government the power of eminent domain for the acquisition of private property.